dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects people (social) at a given location.
-A simple example is the governing body of an area, and all of the
+A simple example is the governing body of an area, including all of the legislation.
+Another example is a

 Other Examples include